Somebody you know could be the perfect match for a patient in need of a bone marrow transplant. Please help us spread the message, click here.

 Travel

 Travel outside the UK can affect whether or not you can give blood.
+Some destinations will prevent you from donating for a period of time following your visit, including popular holiday destinations for Welsh holidaymakers.
 This is because some infections may be caught abroad, usually through mosquito or other insect bites.

 Malaria

-You will have to wait 120 days (4 months) after visiting a malarial area before you can donate.
-This applies even if you have taken antimalarial medication …read more.
+Please wait 120 days (four months) after visiting a malaria area before donating, even if you take antimalarial medication …read more.

-To discuss whether you require a malaria test following travel to, or residence in a part of the world where malaria is endemic, or following a malarial illness please contact us on 0800 252266
+To confirm whether you need a malaria test after travelling to, or living in, an area where malaria is endemic, or following a malarial illness, please contact us at 0800 252266.

 West Nile Virus (WNV)

-If you have visited a WNV risk area (between 1st May and 30th November) and donate blood within 28 days of returning an additional WNV test will be carried out on your donation.
-We’ll let you know if the test shows a positive result.
+If you have visited a risk area and donate blood within 28 days of returning, an extra test is required.
+We will let you know if the test is positive.

-If you become unwell within 28 days of returning from a WNV risk area please let us know.
-We will defer you from blood donation for six months to reduce the risk of transmitting West Nile Virus to patients receiving blood components.
+If you become unwell within 28 days of returning from a risk area, please let us know.
+You will need to wait six months before donating.
 Read more.

 Tropical Viruses (Chikungunya, Dengue or Zika Virus)